-A research thesis of up to 15,000 words, submitted anonymously via WebLearn by 12 noon on the last Wednesday of August, on a subject selected in consultation with the supervisor.
+A research thesis of up to 15,000 words, submitted anonymously via the University approved online assessment platform by 12 noon on the last Wednesday of August, on a subject selected in consultation with the supervisor.
 The dissertation must be accompanied by confirmation that it is the candidate's own work, and submitted in electronic file format.

-The proposed title of the dissertation together with a paragraph describing its scope and the supervisor's written endorsement, must be submitted to the Chair of Examiners by Thursday of the 5^{th} week of Trinity Term.
+The proposed title of the dissertation together with a paragraph describing its scope and the supervisor's written endorsement, must be submitted to the Chair of Examiners by Thursday of the 5th week of Trinity Term.